 Until now, most often evaluation of trends and assumptions about the possible impact of pollutants in bottom sediments on biotic community were made when it comes to the pollution of bottom sediments.
 In various countries, attempts are being made to reach agreement on the magnitude of the toxic effects of sediments but there is no single approach to such an assessment to this day.

-The information available to the countries was disparate.
+The information available to the countries was disparate because different pollutants were analysed and the series of observations are too short to reveal statistically significant trends.
 It only allowed for assumptions about pollution trends of the bottom sediments in the Caspian Sea.
-For example, information on pollution of bottom sediments of the Northern and Middle sectors of the Caspian Sea is concerned with samples of bottom sediments collected at coastal stations, stations of secular sections and near oil fields on the shelf.
 The ranges of the concentration of pollutants in the samples were sufficiently wide and practically independent of the sampling sites.

 National Contributions indicate that the pollution of bottom sediments in the North-Western sector of the Caspian Sea is determined by lithodynamic processes due to which suspended solids are being transported from the mouth of the rivers to the deep-water basin of the Middle sector of the Caspian Sea.
 The adsorbed pollutants are transported together with the suspended solids.